Swizec/react-d3-workshop/src/pages/4-intro-to-redux.md

 Redux is backed by Facebook and used by many industry giants.
 The community is huge and the mindshare immense.

 MobX is backed by a consulting shop from Europe and used by some industry giants.
 The community is passionate and amazing, but smaller than Redux.

-If you're used to Backbone and you've been using it in an idiomatic way, then MobX is going to feel more natural.
-It follows the same principle of subscribing to data changes as Backbone Models/Views do, but makes it feasible with a smarter engine.

 Fundamentally both Redux and MobX give you the same end result: Understandable app architecture with explicit state transitions.
 A state machine.